Muskantayal02/Excel-Macros-VBA-Automation-Projects/README.md

 | **Logic & Control** | If...Then, Loops, Exit Conditions |
 | **Formatting & Styling** | Cell, Range, and Chart Formatting |
 | **Documentation** | VBA Comments, Screenshot Documentation |
+&nbsp;

 **OUTCOME**

 This project set demonstrates hands-on automation and analytical capability using Excel VBA.
-It reflects proficiency in optimizing manual data processes into reusable automated workflows — transforming Excel from a data entry tool into a process automation platform.
+It reflects proficiency in optimizing manual data processes into reusable automated workflows - transforming Excel from a data entry tool into a process automation platform.
+&nbsp;

 **FUTURE ENHANCEMENTS**